urbancamo/urbancamo.github.io/casio-basic/doc/commands/ERASE.md

 ### Explanation
 1. Erases the specified array from memory.
-2. An error does not result when the specified array does not exist, and the program proceeeds to the next executable statement.
+2. An error does not result when the specified array does not exist, and the program proceeds to the next executable statement.
 3. The `ERASE` statement cannot be used in a `FOR ~ NEXT` loop.
 4. To declare an array using a name already assigned to an existing array,